 Excluding specific skills tests and honesty/integrity tests, most employers that use testing want to know about an individual’s mental abilities and personality traits.

-The dozens of personality tests available can’t provide a complete picture of an individual without taking into consideration how that person’s mental abilities interact with his or her personality.
+The hundreds of stand-alone personality tests available can’t provide a complete picture of an individual without taking into consideration how that person’s mental abilities interact with his or her personality.

 Adding to the confusion are the scoring scenarios implemented by the test developers, which often include a single score or pass/fail scoring system.
 While easy to interpret, such scoring systems often lead to over-reliance on test results and potential litigation concerns.